tokyotribe/loopmachine/README.md

-Loopmachine is an interactive Python script for recording an audio track and playing it back as a loop using modified PyAudio sample scripts and some hacky Tkinter event handling.
+Loopmachine is an interactive Python script for recording one or more audio tracks, layering them and playing them back as a loop using modified PyAudio sample scripts and some hacky Tkinter event handling.

 You'll need to download and install PyAudio from here: http://people.csail.mit.edu/hubert/pyaudio/

 Versions:
-loopmachine.py - single-track loop machine (stable)
+loopmachine.py - multi-track loop machine (WIP)
-loopmachine_mt.py - multi-track loop machine (buggy, WIP)
+loopmachine_singletrack.py - single-track loop machine

 Released under MIT License